jduanen/Acoustic-Camera/README.md

     * limited ability to distinguish between multiple closely-spaced sources
       - especially with a small array aperture or small number of mics
     * produces side lobe artifacts that can mask weaker sources
-  - this talks about time-domain only, can also do this in the frequency domain
+  - this describes the time-domain version, this can also be done in the frequency domain

 * Minimum-Variance Distortionless Response (MVDR)
   - signal-dependent beamforming technique